 Foundational concepts of engineering design including history, technology, tools, computer applications, pedagogical, and professional issues.
 Lecture and lab.
+Materials charge optional.
 Prerequisites: TEC 216; MAT 108 and PHY 105 or concurrent registration.
-Materials charge optional.

-304 MEDICAL, AGRICULTURAL, AND BIO-RELATED TECHNOLOGIES

-A study of technological systems related to medical, agricultural, and bio-related technologies.
+304 MEDICAL, AGRICULTURAL, AND BIO-RELATED TECHNOLOGIES 3 com hre A study of technological systems related to medical, agricultural, and bio-related technologies.
 Lecture and lab.
 Prerequisite: TEC 101 or 301.

-305 TEACHING TRANSPORTATION, ENERGY, AND POWER TECHNOLOGIES
+305 TEACHING TRANSPORTATION, ENERGY, AND POWER TECHNOLOGIES 3 sem. hrs.

 Instruction and practice developing, teaching, and assessing transportation, energy, and power technologies curricula using a standards-based approach.
 Lecture and lab.
 Prerequisites: TEC 101 or 301 or demonstrated equivalent competencies; TEC 111 and 116 or concurrent registration.

-306 COORDINATION TECHNIQUES OF COOPERATIVE VOCATIONAL EDUCATION PROGRAMS sem. hrs.
+306 COORDINATION TECHNIQUES OF COOPERATIVE VOCATIONAL EDUCATION PROGRAMS 3 sem. hrs.

 Coordination techniques needed for high school and post-secondary teacher coordinators in integrating classroom activities with daily employment.
 Also offered as BTE 382 and FCS 382.
 Includes clinical experiences.

-307 COMPETENCIES FOR TEACHING
+307 COMPETENCIES FOR TEACHING 4 sem. hrs

 Curriculum planning, teaching, and evaluation strategies, and professionalism for Technology Education teachers.
 Includes Clinical Experience.
 Lecture.
-Prerequisites: TEC 305 and C&I 216 or concurrent registration.
+Prerequisites: TEC 305 and TCH 216 or concurrent registration.
 Concurrent registration in Student Teaching or within one semester.

+310 STEM EDUCATION FOUNDATIONS

+3 sem. hrs.

+Foundations of pedagogical content knowledge for developing, implementing, and assessing integrated/interdisciplinary science, technology, engineering, and mathematics (STEM) education at the secondary level.
+Prerequisites: Education major, graduate standing, or practicing teacher.
 313 QUALITY SYSTEMS FOR TECHNOLOGY 3 sem. hrs.
 Use of statistical methods involving control charts, paretos, histograms, scattergrams, flow charts, and problem-solving techniques to manage and improve quality.
-Prerequisites: MQM 100; MAT 120 or 144 or 145; 8 hrs in an TEC sequence; major/minor only or consent of department advisor.

-317 COMPUTER-AIDED RENDERING AND ANIMATION
+Prerequisites: MQM 100; MAT 120; 8 hours in a Technology sequence completed; major/minor only or consent of department advisor.
+317 COMPUTER-AIDED RENDERING AND ANIMATION 3 sem. hrs.

 Using computer systems to create renderings and animated presentations of design ideas in an industrial or architectural setting.
 Lecture and lab.
 Prerequisites: TEC 116 or 217; major/minor only or consent of instructor.

-319 COMPUTER GRAPHICS
+319 GRAPHIC SOFTWARE INTERFACES 3 sem. hrs.

-Combination of graphic techniques and computer programming as means of industrial communication applied to solution and interpretation of technological problems.
+Combination of graphic and programming techniques to interpret and solve of technological problems and enhance productivity.
 Lecture and lab.
-Prerequisite: C or better in TEC 283; major/minor only or consent department advisor.
+Formerly COMPUTER GRAPHICS.
+Prerequisites: Grade of C or better in TEC 283; major/minor only or consent of department advisor.

 320 PROJECT MANAGEMENT

+3 sem. hrs.

 Fundamentals of project management emphasizing planning techniques to meet stakeholder expectations regarding project scope, time, cost, and quality.
 Lecture.
-Prerequisite: TEC 270 and completion of 60 hrs.
+Prerequisites: TEC 270 and completion of 60 hours.
 Not available for graduate credit if had TEC 431 or 432.

-322 BUILDING CODES AND INSPECTIONS 2 sem. hrs.

-Model construction codes and the application and administration of minimum standards for public safety.
+BUILDING CODES AND INSPECTIONS 322 2 sem. hrs.
+Analysis of model building codes and their application and administration for minimum standards of public safety and welfare.
 Lecture.

-325 COMPUTERIZED ESTIMATING AND SCHEDULING
+Prerequisites: TEC 120.
+Major or minor only or consent of department advisor.
+COMPUTERIZED ESTIMATING 325 AND SCHEDULING 3 sem. hrs.

 Integrated approach to computerized estimating and scheduling as methods of project control.
 Prerequisites: TEC 222, 224, and 229.
+Major or minor only or consent of the department advisor

-326 CONSTRUCTION FINANCE AND ACCOUNTING 3 sem. hrs.
+CONSTRUCTION FINANCE AND 326 ACCOUNTING

+3 sem. hrs.

 Practical application of financial and accounting fundamentals specific to the construction industry.
 Lecture and lab.
-Prerequisites: ACC 131, ECO 105 and MAT 120; major/minor only or consent department advisor.
+Prerequisites: ACC 131; ECO 105; and MAT 120; major/minor only or consent of department advisor.

-327 DESIGN OF BUILDING STRUCTURES 3 sem. hrs.
+DESIGN OF BUILDING STRUCTURES

+3 sem. hrs.